Skip to main content

 The General Sessions Court has a Civil and a Criminal Division.
 The Criminal Division of General Sessions Courts only issue judgments for Misdemeanor criminal cases and traffic offenses.
 They have jurisdiction for Felony cases on a preliminary hearing basis to determine if there is sufficient cause for the case to be bound over to the Grand Jury.
 There are generally no juries in these Courts.

-To pay in Sessions Criminal, you may either: pay by phone 877-728-8945 or pay online (Online Form).
+To pay in Sessions Criminal, you may either: pay by phone 877-728-8945 or pay online.

 General Sessions Court Amended Order filed in GS Criminal Clerk's Office on 1-25-21